FlorianCP/NSAttributedStringHelper/README.md

 The current collection of methods is pretty small and contribution is very welcome.
 Feel free to add your own methods and send pull requests.

 ## Credits
-NSAttributedStringHelper was created by Codepool GmbH (http://www.codepool.at), a software company based in Linz, Austria.
+CPStampAnimation was created by [Codepool GmbH](http://www.codepool.at/?utm_source=github&utm_medium=Web&utm_campaign=Open-Source), a software company based in Linz, Austria.
 Idea and initial commits by Florian Rath.